 Alexandria Attractions

-The Roman Amphitheater in Alexandria is one of the most popular tourist attractions in Egypt.
+he Roman Amphitheater in Alexandria is one of the most popular tourist attractions in Egypt.
 The amphitheater was built in the 3rd century AD and is the only remaining example of a Roman amphitheater in Egypt.
 The amphitheater was used for gladiatorial games, public executions, and other entertainment.

-The Roman Amphitheater is one of the best preserved ancient buildings in Alexandria.
 It is also one of the largest buildings from the Roman period in Egypt.
 The amphitheater could seat up to 7,000 people.
 The seats are arranged in a semi-circular shape around the arena.
 There are four entrances to the amphitheater, two on each side.

 The arena of the amphitheater was used for different types of entertainment, including gladiatorial games, public executions, and animal fights.
 The floor